martinheidegger/block-cache/Readme.md

 previously downloaded parts and improving the general performance without caching more than your given memory limit.

+The cache does not expose the passed-in API at any point which makes it suitable as a Sandbox.

 `npm i block-cache --save`

 ## Usage